WADA Management Team

 Over the course of his career, Olivier has been instrumental in establishing partnerships with high profile public or private organizations.

 Olivier has a PhD in fundamental and applied toxicology and a degree in biomedical engineering.
 He is the author of numerous scientific publications and books in anti-doping and emerging drugs in sports.
+He was appointed Distinguished Visiting Professor at the University of Trento (Italy) in April 2023.

 Tim RickettsDirector, Testing